Soft20/Mini-Project-Web-Services/README.md

 Our URIs identifies the targeted resource.

 - [x] Resource manipulation through representations
-Our `/favorite` uri consist of the four CRUD operations as http methods `GET`, `POST`, `PUT` & `DELETE`.
+Our `/favorite` uri consists of the four CRUD operations as HTTP methods `GET`, `POST`, `PUT` & `DELETE`.

 - [x] Self-descriptive messages
-For each response a Self-descriptive message is provided to the client for better understanding.
+For each response a self-descriptive message is provided to the client for better understanding.

 - [x] Hypermedia as the engine of application state (HATEOAS)
 Our response contains a list called `_links` containing available URIs.
 Our use case wasn't the best for showing the feature.
 A better use case could be a movie service, where a movies could link to the actors in it, and actors could link to the movies they have acted in.